fiolj/sparta/doc/web/Section_howto.rst

    :local:

-The example input scripts included in the SPARTA distribution and highlighted in :ref:`examples` of the manual also show how to setup and run various kinds of simulations.
+The example input scripts included in the SPARTA distribution and highlighted in :ref:`example` of the manual also show how to setup and run various kinds of simulations.

+.. _howto-2d-simulations:

 **************
 2d simulations
 **************

 In SPARTA, as in other DSMC codes, a 2d simulation means that particles move only in the xy plane, but still have all 3 xyz components of